 29. Online Counsellor

-Skills-wise, you need to be understanding and empathetic, with knowledge of therapy techniques.
-You’ll conduct counselling sessions via video-chat, voice-chat or even instant messaging, and keep notes and records of your sessions.
+Counsellors need to be understanding and empathetic and know many therapy techniques.
+You’ll conduct counselling sessions via video-chat, voice-chat or even instant messaging, writing notes and keeping records of your sessions.

-Alternatively, if you’d rather work for another company, a search for “online counselling” on a job board like Indeed will usually yield some options.
+Alternatively, if you’d prefer to work for another company, a search for “online counselling” on a job board like Indeed will usually yield some online jobs from home.

 Online Jobs in Tech